 Because of the enclosed nature of the village centre, views within the core of the conservation area are limited to vistas along the main streets.
 However, at certain points around the edges of the conservation area, there are longer views over the surrounding countryside, such as those obtained from River Street to the east.
-The spire of St John the Baptist's church acts as a focal point in some of these views, the most important of which are marked on the Townscape Appraisal map.
+The spire of St John the Baptist's church acts as a focal point in some of these views.